-Organization of Teaching Work
+- Organization of Teaching Work

-Overall this seems to be a well-structured and well supported learning environment, though it is difficult for us to comment on the actual effectiveness of these structures given that the program was not running during the site visit.
-However we were able to gather evidence of past practices from staff and former students.
-Mechanisms for consultation with students are in place, and staff have been active in encouraging students' interests and engaging with their concerns.
-The teaching facilities are modern and well maintained.
+Overall this is a well-structured and well supported learning environment.
+Mechanisms for consultation with students are in place, and staff have been very active in encouraging students' interests and engaging with their concerns.
+The teaching facilities are modern and well-maintained.
 The university will soon open its new library, which promises to be an excellent facility.
 The work of post-graduate students is also supported by the new facilities of the CAT lab.
-The written material made available to students regarding program structure, etc. seemed clear and accessible, however, we are unable to comment specifically on course websites, given that no courses were running during our visit.
+The written material made available to students regarding program structure, etc. seemed clear and accessible.
+Since this is not a taught program, there were no course websites.
+PhD students have a room in the department available to them to work in, but few students appeared to use this facility, and some were not aware of it.

-- Teaching
+Teaching